 - Twist Scripture to say whatever we want to hear (so we can rest on our own righteousness rather than God’s Holiness and Grace).

-What is the Covenant of Marriage?
+What Is a Covenant Marriage?

 In Genesis 2:18–24, God declares it is not good for man to be alone.
 He then makes a suitable helper for him and ordains that a man leave his father and mother, be joined to his wife, and the two become one flesh, establishing marriage as a unique one-flesh union.

-Jesus Teaching on the Marriage Covenant—Marriage is God’s Joining & Not to Be Broken Lightly
+Jesus Teaching on the Marriage Covenant—Marriage Is God’s Joining & Not To Be Broken Lightly

 In Matthew 19:3–6 (parallel Mark 10:6–9) – Jesus cites Genesis 1 and 2, saying God made them male and female and that a man leaves his parents, is joined to his wife, and the two become one flesh; He concludes, “What therefore God has joined together, let not man separate.”